 The postcard images of medieval hill-towns set into the peaks, and rolling terraces of vines and cypress trees in the valleys below, is very much what you can expect to see on a visit to Tuscany today.

-Read on to find out more about planning your trip to one of Italy’s most famous regions, in our complete Tuscany travel guide.
+Read on below to find out more about planning your trip to one of Italy’s most famous regions, in our complete Tuscany travel guide.
 In addition, check out our round-up of the best things to do in Tuscany.

 Gorgeous hill-towns, idyllic countryside and some of the world’s finest collections of Renaissance and medieval art, Tuscany travel offers its visitors no end of riches.
 From the great cities of Florence and Siena, to the vineyards of Montalcino, here is a breakdown of the best places to go in Tuscany.